Lawrence Pazder: Michelle Remembers and satanic ritual abuse

 After the publication of Michelle Remembers, Pazder was considered to be an expert for the topic of satanic ritual abuse.
 With the sudden development of satanic ritual abuse cases during the 1980s (likely due to the publication of Michelle Remembers), Pazder's supposed expertise was requested.
 In 1984, Pazder acted as a consultant in the McMartin preschool trial.
 Pazder also appeared on the first major news report on Satanism (broadcast on May 16, 1985), by ABC's television series 20/20.
 In the report titled "The Devil Worshippers", Pazder discussed the clues that he felt indicated satanic practices.
 Pazder also participated in the first national seminar at which law enforcement were introduced to the satanic ritual abuse of children (in Fort Collins, Colorado, on September 9–12, 1986).
 Subsequently, Pazder was part of the CCIN (Cult Crime Impact Network) and lectured to police agencies about satanic ritual abuse during the late 1980s along with other speakers such as Mike Warnke.
 By 1987 Pazder reported that he was spending a third of his time consulting on satanic ritual abuse cases.

-Pazder is credited with coining the term 'ritual abuse' to describe the type abuse that Smith alleged.
-At a professional conference in Richmond, Virginia in 1987, Pazder defined ritual abuse of children as "repeated physical, emotional, mental, and spiritual assaults combined with a systematic use of symbols and secret ceremonies designed to turn a child against itself, family, society and God."
+Pazder is credited with coining the term 'ritual abuse' to describe the type of abuse that Smith alleged.
+At a professional conference in Richmond, Virginia in 1987, Pazder defined ritual abuse of children as "repeated physical, emotional, mental, and spiritual assaults combined with a systematic use of symbols and secret ceremonies designed to turn a child against itself, family, society and God".
 Pazder alleged that "the sexual assault has ritualistic meaning and is not for sexual gratification."
 Pazder claimed that "The pure group of 'orthodox satanists' is never seen or identified in public, yet it is this group of invisible satanists who plant the seeds and encourage all the more visible satanic groups".